clintjb/clintjb.github.io/_posts/2024/2024-02-12-fortnite-post.md

 ---
 ![Fortnite](/images/posts/2024/fortnite.jpg)

-My son recently got his first PC and we were discussing over breakfast that there's more you can use PCs for than just playing games! 🤯 - This led us to have a think about what interesting projects we could do together over the weekend and hence the idea of creating a profile card of his Fortnite account and all the top stats would be something cool.
+My son recently got his first PC and we were discussing over breakfast that there's more you can use PCs for than just playing games! 🤯 - This led us to have a think about what interesting projects we could do together over the weekend and hence the idea of creating a profile card of his Fortnite account and all the top stats would be something cool; you can see the final results below:

+{% include fortnite.html %}

-My thinking here was to utilize GitHub actions to automate the pipeline and probably build a variant of the [A350 tracking project](https://clintbird.com/blog/ghactions-a350-flights-post) I created some time ago.
+Our thought process was here was to utilize GitHub actions to automate the pipeline and probably build a variant of the [A350 tracking project](https://clintbird.com/blog/ghactions-a350-flights-post) I created some time ago.
 So our plan was to come up with a simple workflow running in a Python script, continuously updating via a schedule.
 The high-level plan was as follows:

 * Call an API and get current account data
 * Filter & aggregate payload down to the stats that interested us
 * Embed the results into the profile card / HTML template (with skin/profile pic) and extract them for use in my static Jekyll website

-You can see the results below:

-{% include fortnite.html %}

 ### Part 1 - API Call